Merzasphor/MWSE/docs/source/lua/type/niSourceTexture.rst

     The app-level pixel data.

 `platformFilename`_ (`string`_)
+    Read-only.
 The platform-specific version of the filename.

 `references`_ (`string`_)
+    Read-only.
 The number of references that exist for the given object.
 When this value hits zero, the object's memory is freed.

 `runTimeTypeInformation`_ (`niRTTI`_)
     The runtime type information for this object.

 `width`_ (`number`_)
+    Read-only.
 The width of the texture.

 .. toctree::
     :hidden: